addyosmani/backbone-fundamentals/index.md

 These modern frameworks provide developers an easy path to organizing their code using variations of a pattern known as MVC (Model-View-Controller).
 MVC separates the concerns in an application down into three parts:

 * Models represent the domain-specific knowledge and data in an application.
-Think of this as being a ‘type’ of data you can model — like a User, Photo or Note.
+Think of this as being a ‘type’ of data you can model — like a User, Photo or Todo note.
 Models should notify anyone observing them about their current state (e.g Views).
 * Views are typically considered the User-interface in an application (e.g your markup and templates), but don’t have to be.
 They should know about the existence of Models in order to observe them, but don’t directly communicate with them.
 * Controllers handle the input (e.g clicks, user actions) in an application and Views can be considered as handling the output.
-When a Controller updates the state of a model (such as editing the caption on a Photo), it doesn’t directly tell the View.
+When a Controller updates the state of a model (such as editing Todo note content), it doesn’t directly tell the View.
 This is what the observing nature of the View and Model relationship is for.

 JavaScript ‘MVC’ frameworks that can help us structure our code don’t always strictly follow the above pattern.
 Some frameworks will include the responsibility of the Controller in the View (e.g Backbone.js) whilst others add their own opinionated components into the mix as they feel this is more effective.